Nanoscale Integrated Magnetic Field Sensor

 Limitations of Current Sensors

 However, magnetoresistive sensors saturate above typically a few milli-Tesla, which is too low for a number of applications.
 Besides, reducing the sensor footprint is important in terms of costs.
-In addition, smaller sensors have also a reduced power consumption, which is very important for wearable applications and sensors used in the Internet of Things.
+In addition, smaller sensors have reduced power consumption, which is very important for wearable applications and sensors used in the Internet of Things.

 Project Goals

-Therefore, it is commercially desirable to develop a low-cost, nano-size, magnetoresistive sensor in which the dynamic range could be extended and easily adjusted in the range of 80mT-400mT, commonly used in linear or angular encoders.
+Therefore, it is commercially desirable to develop a low-cost, nano-size magnetoresistive sensor in which the dynamic range could be extended and easily adjusted in the range of 80mT-400mT, commonly used in linear or angular encoders.

 Previous Work